scikit-learn-contrib/skglm/doc/tutorials/cox_datafit.rst

     l(\beta) =  -\langle s, \mathbf{X}\beta \rangle + \langle s, \log(\mathbf{B}e^{\mathbf{X}\beta}) \rangle
     .

 We observe from this vectorized reformulation that Cox datafit depends only :math:`\mathbf{X}\beta`.
-On the one hand, this illustrate that it fit the GLM framework.
-On the other, we can focus now on the simplified function
+On the one hand, this illustrate that it fits well the GLM framework.
+On the other, now on, we can focus the simplified function

 .. math::